-To share content among collaboration participants, you must create a collaboration and collaboration workspace, associate a group to the workspace, and invite participants to the collaboration.
-The organization where the collaboration is created is the host, and other participating portals are guests.
-With these steps in mind, you can create a collaboration with established trust among participants, and begin sharing content across the collaboration.
+To share content in a distributed collaboration with other organizations, an administrator begins by creating the collaboration and collaboration workspace, linking a group to the workspace, and inviting participants to the collaboration.
+The organization that creates the collaboration is the host, and other participating organizations are guests.
+These concepts are described in more detail in the following sections.

 Collaboration host and guests

 A collaboration consists of one host and one or more guests.
-Collaboration is initiated when an ArcGIS Online host organization's administrator sends an invitation to an administrator of one or more participating ArcGIS Enterprise organizations.
-The administrator of each guest organization then accepts the invitation and sends their acknowledgement to the host's administrator, who accepts the acknowledgement to complete a circle of trust.
+Collaboration is initiated when an administrator of the host organization sends an invitation to an administrator of one or more participating guest organizations.
+The administrator of each guest organization then accepts the invitation and sends their acknowledgement to the host's administrator, who accepts the acknowledgement to complete the trusted connection.

 - Create a collaboration and collaboration workspace